omeka/omeka-s-developer/docs/themes/theme_templates.md

 * Page title - `pageTitle`
 * Table of contents - `tableOfContents`

+The `[template-filename]` is the name of the template in `view/common/block_templates` without the `.phtml` file extension.
+The `[Template display name]` is what appears in the page builder interface where the user selects the block template.

 !!!
 Example
     For a block template that presents the media embed block as a gallery, you could create a file at `view/common/block_templates/gallery.phtml`.
-In the `theme.ini`, you would register it by including `block_templates.media.gallery`.
+In the `theme.ini`, you would register it by including `block_templates.media.gallery = "Gallery"`.

 In the `theme.ini`, the format for registering a page template looks like this:

 ```
-page_templates.[template-filename]
+page_templates.[template-filename] = "[Template display name]"
 ```

+Similar to block templates, `[template-filename]` is the name of the template in `view/common/page_templates` without the `.phtml` file extension, while `[Template display name]` is what appears in the page builder interface where the user selects the page template.

 !!!
 Example
     For a page template that provides custom markup for a javascript timeline, you could create a file at `view/common/page_templates/js-timeline.phtml`.
-In the `theme.ini`, you would register it by including `page_templates.js-timeline`.
+In the `theme.ini`, you would register it by including `page_templates.js-timeline = "Javascript timeline"`.